-The verdict?
+But wait, what was the verdict?!
 “The majority felt side-by-side was best to allow you to have total control of the ratio of cold to warm in each bite,” said Lori.
 Makes splendid sense to us.
 But you better try each out for yourself, just to be sure.
-The one certainty is that this crumble instantly becomes infinitely better with a scoop of ice cream plopped in its general vicinity.
+The one certainty is that this blueberry crumble instantly becomes infinitely better when you plop a scoop of vanilla ice cream atop it—or anywhere in its general vicinity.

 - Quick Glance

 - 50 M

 - 12 ounces (about 1 pint) fresh blueberries

 - 1 to 2 tablespoons lemon juice, depending on how tart the blueberries